holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/04_turing_article/turing_paper_20m.md

 One may hope, however, that this process will be more expeditious than evolution.
 The survival of the fittest is a slow method for measuring advantages.
-The experimenter, by the exercise of intelligence, should he able to speed it up.
+The experimenter, by the exercise of intelligence, should be able to speed it up.
 Equally important is the fact that he is not restricted to random mutations.
 If he can trace a cause for some weakness he can probably think of the kind of mutation which will improve it.